-We have audited Adopt-A-Family of the Palm Beaches, Inc.'s compliance with the types of compliance requirements described in the Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of Adopt-A-Family of the Palm Beaches, Inc.'s major federal programs for the year ended June 30, 2014.
+We have audited Adopt-A-Family of the Palm Beaches, Inc.'s compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Adopt-A-Family of the Palm Beaches, Inc.'s major federal programs for the year ended June 30, 2015.
 Adopt-A-Family of the Palm Beaches, Inc.'s major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.